 These types can come up with amazing and clever pieces of thinking.

 The challenge with cool blue marketing monkeys

-They will often struggle to articulate and communicate those clever pieces of thinking unless they are given lots of time to prepare and are allowed to organise their thinking in at least 30 pages of Powerpoint, so that ‘you follow their thought process’.
+This marketing personality type struggles to recognise when a great piece of thinking is actually great.
+They often struggle to communicate those clever pieces of thinking, unless given lots of time to organise their thinking into 30+ pages of PowerPoint, so you ‘follow their thought process’.

-Brilliant but hugely frustrating to work with for others.
+Brilliant, but hugely frustrating to work with.

 Earth Green Marketers?

 We mentioned earlier, that there are 4 types of Insight Discovery colours, but we’ve only covered 3.
 That’s because you rarely find Earth Green Marketers.

 Earth Greens care about the emotional well-being of others.
 And, marketers are on the whole more likely to be self-centred.

 The only Earth Green marketing personality types we’ve ever come across in marketing usually work in administrator or team support-type roles.